HOUSING A HAMSTER :: CAGE FURNISHINGS

 Hamster Drinking Bottle

 A drinking bottle supplies water to your hamster in the best way, as it ensures a good supply of clean water.
 Drinking bottles with a ball-bearing in the tube, are best as these are less inclined to leak.
 Hamster drinking bottles should be cleaned at least once a week by watering the bottle and using a cotton bud to clean the gap between the bottle and the opening.
-The water in the water bottle, should be changed everyday to guarantee fresh water to the hamster.
+To ensure that the hamster has fresh water always available, the water in the water bottle should be changed daily.
+Never give your hamster tap water.
+It is best to give your hamster bottled water only.

 Hamster Wheels